 Goal 3 – Sustainability: Manage emerging risks, challenges and opportunities resulting from the rapid growth of telecommunication/ICT

 To promote the beneficial use of telecommunications/ICTs, ITU recognizes the need to manage emerging risks, challenges and opportunities from the rapid growth of telecommunications/ICTs.
 The Union focuses on enhancing the quality, reliability, sustainability, resilience of networks and systems [ as well as safety and security ] in the use of telecommunications/ICTs.
-Accordingly, the Union will work towards minimizing the negative impact of undesired collaterals, such as cybersecurity threats, including potential harm to the most vulnerable parts of society, in particular children, and negative effects on the environment, including e-waste.
+Accordingly, the Union will work towards minimizing the negative impact of undesired collaterals, such as waste of scarce supporting resources (spectrum, orbits, numbering, naming, addressing and identification), harmful interference, cybersecurity threats, including potential harm to the most vulnerable parts of society, in particular children, and negative effects on the environment, including e-waste.

 Goal 4 – Innovation: Enable innovation in telecommunication/ICT in support of the digital transformation of society